tomswinburne/pafi/README.md

 # Installation

 ## Compile LAMMPS with USER-PAFI package
-1. USER-PAFI is in the process of integration into LAMMPS.
+1. PAFI is in the process of integration into LAMMPS.
 In the meantime it is best to download or clone [this](https://github.com/tomswinburne/lammps/) fork or simply execute
 ```
 git clone https://github.com/tomswinburne/lammps.git
 ```